Evolvus/precision/index.md

 ```
 The --recurse-submodules parameter is required while cloning because we have a dependency with Precision100 framework.
 ```

+## What next?
+The best way forward is to look at the longer example and go through it.
+Alternatively you can go through the concepts followed by the longer example.

 ## Operating System Requirements
 Precision 100 Framework uses the `bash` shell for most of its work, more specifically it uses bash 4.2 features like associative arrays.
 Although all development and tests of the framework is done on `linux`, the framwork should run on any operating system supporting the `bash` shell.
 Make sure you check your `bash` version.